 - Take the campus tour.
-More than likely they will have a student give you a guided tour. - Whether or not you get a tour guide, talk to students you meet. - Do they like the classes, professors, etc.? - Did they start there or transfer in? - Why did they decide to go there? - Are they happy there?
+More than likely they will have a student give you a guided tour. - Youvisit.com for schools you can't physically get to - Whether or not you get a tour guide, talk to students you meet. - Do they like the classes, professors, etc.? - Did they start there or transfer in? - Why did they decide to go there? - Are they happy there?